kappelmann/engaging-large-scale-functional-programming/resources/README.md

 TODO: to be published

-When offering exercises in which students implement strategies for games, one faces the challenge of having to run each student's submissions against every other submissions.
+When offering exercises in which students implement strategies for games, one faces the challenge of having to run each student's submissions against every other submissions (round-robin).
-We will provide a framework for this purpose, organising this simulation task.
+We will provide a framework for this purpose that organises this simulation task.
 The framework continuously accepts new submissions and accordingly updates the results for each game and student.
 The generated score data can then easily be displayed, for example, on a tournament website.